WordGirl

 Profanity

-The dialogue is consistently clean and appropriate for all audiences, with no instances of any inappropriate language.
+The dialogue is strictly clean and educational, designed for a young audience with no inappropriate language used.

 Alcohol, Drugs & Smoking

-There are no depictions or references to alcohol, drugs, or smoking in the show.
+There is no depiction of alcohol, drugs, or smoking throughout the series.

 Frightening Scenes